Sortient/python-comment-analysis/README.md

 # Installation Guide
 Download the repository and open a terminal window in the python-comment-analysis folder.

-# Usage Guide
-The first thing to do is to install the required Python packages.
-This can be done by running the following commands:
+Next, install the required Python packages by running the following commands:
 ```python
 pip3 install sqlite3
 pip3 install nltk